 There are at least 1,000 species of parasite capable of living in or on humans.
 You can get contaminated by them from food or water, a bug bite, or sexual contact.

-Some parasitic diseases are easy to treat, and some are not.There are three main types of parasitic diseases.
+Some parasitic diseases are easy to treat, and some are not.There are three main types of parasitic infections.

 Protozoa is a single-celled organism.
 Protozoa can only multiply (divide) within the host.
 Examples include Plasmodium, which causes malaria.